olliahonen/should-i-use-semicolons-ts/README.md

 This repository provides some examples on how things could go wrong, in TypeScript.

+## Example 1

+[Example 1](example1.ts) results in a runtime error without the semicolons.
+Variable `log` does not refer to a function, because the `(new Bike(...` line has already executed it.

+With semicolons, the program works as one would most likely expect.

 ## Summary

 **There are some programming mistakes that turn from easy to detect to very hard to spot if you don't use semicolons.** See [example 2](example2.ts).